authgear/helm-charts/README.md

 |`authgear.appCustomResources.volume`|Object|No|Kubernetes Volume without the name field|
 |`authgear.portalCustomResources.path`|String|No|The custom resources directory applied to the portal server.
 It provides theming for this particular deployment.|
 |`authgear.portalCustomResources.volume`|Object|No|Kubernetes Volume without the name field|

+## Appendices

+### Customize the subdomain assignment

+This Helm chart has its own convention on the subdomain assignment and CANNOT be customized.
+If you want to customize the assignment, you can set `authgear.ingress.enabled` to `false`.
+You can then study the source code of this Helm chart, and create the Ingresses to suit your needs.